Types and models of drug consumption rooms

 Mobile services

-- Tailored to local needs.
-DCRs must be designed to address the specific needs of the local community, taking into account the unique challenges and demographics of the area.
+- Tailored to local needs: DCRs must be designed to address the specific needs of the local community, taking into account the unique challenges and demographics of the area.

 - Prev: Purpose and goals of DCRs